laravel/docs/collections.md

     // ['taylor', 'php', 'javascript'];

-You may optionally pass it the depth you want flattend:
+You may optionally pass the function a "depth" argument:

     $collection = collect([
         'Apple' => [